 During times of fasting, gluconeogenesis is one the liver's most important jobs.
 Glucose is especially important for your brain function, and your liver will always make sure your blood levels of glucose stay within a narrow range, no matter what.

 When a person is starving, the body will burn up fat and muscle tissue to create glucose.

 This is the main reason that registered dietitians say that carbohydrates are necessary for brain function.
 But this is incorrect, biochemically speaking, because the body has a "secret weapon" called ketosis.

 Ketones made from the products of fatty acids can be used by the muscles and brain to make energy when glucose is scarce.

 This is important because it means that the brain is not solely dependent on the presence of glucose to operate.
 If you eat less carbohydrate, your brain can switch over to burning ketone bodies instead of glucose for fuel, which means your liver doesn't need to burn muscle tissue to make glucose for the brain.

 An Important Note

-The caveat of ketosis is that is takes a few weeks for the body to become "keto-adapted" and switch to burning ketones for fuel, once carbohydrate consumption is lowered.
+The thing to remember about ketosis is that it takes a few weeks for the body to become "keto-adapted" and switch to burning ketones for fuel, once carbohydrate consumption is lowered.

 Also, carbohydrate intake levels have to be lowered enough (below 60 grams per day) for ketone bodies to be made at a level that the brain can use.
 If you only lower carbohydrate intake a little, then the ketotic process gets short circuited, and can't do its job of taking over as a fuel source.